mattiaswong6/Mom-and-Pops-Recipes/README.md

 - As a user, when I select the quit option from the application menu, I want to be reminded to save my recipe book to file and have the option to do so or not.
-- As a user, when I start the application, I want to be given the option to load my recipe book from file.
+- As a user, I want to be given the option to load my recipe book from file.